joepowers16/alcohol/README.md

-# alcohol
-Exploratory data analysis on publicly available datasets.
+This project explores publicly available data on alcohol consumption.